Anarion-zuo/GitBook_Algorithm/design-and-analysis-of-algorithms.md

 	trim common prefix...
 ```

+Find the position of the upper and lower bound first.
 The trim tick is to return all nodes between a and b, including a and b.
 The finding process can be separated into 2 parts.
 Searching start from both a ad b, going upward, until they reach a common root.

 For the lower bound, as we go upward, if the child is the left child of the parent, store the parent, and if not, ignore the parent and proceed.
 The stored nodes and the number of elements in the interval is the sum of the size of all of the nodes as root of a subtree.
+The whole process upon the lower bound is to find the number of nodes right to it.

+The upper bound case is symmetric to the lower case.
 The number of nodes we may get is $\theta(\log_2n)$, which is height.

 ##### 2D Version